 Straight argon or Ar/He mixtures work best for welding carbon steel.
-However, it’s rarely necessary to introduce helium, and most people never use Ar/He blends for mild steel.
+However, introducing helium is rarely necessary, and most people never use Ar/He blends for mild steel.

 So, if all you ever weld is regular mild steel, get yourself a 100% Ar bottle, and don’t worry about other TIG shielding gases.

 Avoid helium additions if welding thin SS because it makes heat management difficult.
-Helium increases heat input, which can lead to the SS losing corrosion resistance, warping, burn-through, and surface discoloration.
+Helium increases heat input, leading to the SS losing corrosion resistance, warping, burn-through, and surface discoloration.

-So, it is imperative to first know what stainless steel alloy you are welding so you can then choose an appropriate shielding gas.
+So, it is imperative first to know what stainless steel alloy you are welding to choose an appropriate shielding gas.

 To TIG weld aluminum, you need straight argon or an Ar/He mixture.
 Adding helium works great when welding thick aluminum because aluminum dissipates heat quickly and requires a very hot arc.